elypia/elypiai/CONTRIBUTING.md

 Usually you'd expect to see one method for each endpoint, don't create overloads in the service class as that belongs in the wrapper class which will be made later; all service methods should return a `Call<?>` object.

-[Example UrbanDictionary service with a single endpoint.][ud-service]
+[Example UrbanDictionary service with a single endpoint.]

 ### Creating the Wrapper
 Now that we have both the entities and the service class, we can create the wrapper.
 The wrapper is the class